-There’s also KFC and Burger King outlets island-wide, also offering lots of cheap eats on the island.
+There are also KFC and Burger King outlets island-wide, offering lots of cheap eats on the island.

 Chicken Barn is another local fast-food favorite and cheap place to eat in Barbados.

-Note: There are no McDonalds on the island.
-As per the Telegraph.co.uk “The only McDonald’s restaurant to have operated on the Caribbean island (of Barbados) is now a financial services office.
+Note: There are no Mcdonald’s on the island.
+According to Telegraph.co.uk, “The only McDonald’s restaurant operated on the Caribbean island (of Barbados) is now a financial services office.
 The branch opened in 1996 but was shut within the year after struggling to get off the ground.
 A hostile market, more used to fish, chicken, and pork, was blamed for its short-lived existence.”